What is External Growth?

 - Increase the efficiency of business operations

-Theoretically, external growth strategies may provide immediate benefits to a company as they combine the available resources of two or more entities.
-However, in reality, the implementation of external growth strategies can be challenging for a number of various reasons.
+The implementation of external growth strategies can be challenging for a number of reasons.
 For example, a company that wants to acquire another entity may face resistance from the target’s management or shareholders.

-In addition, the selection of a potential target company (in case of a merger or acquisition) is a challenging process that involves many risks.
-For example, merged companies may face a clash of corporate culture or the synergies created through the transaction may not be sufficient.
+In addition, the selection of a potential target company (in case of a merger or acquisition) is a challenging process in and of itself, and one that involves many risks.
+For example, merged companies may face a clash of corporate culture, or the synergies created through the transaction may not be sufficient to produce the gains that were anticipated to result from the merger.